Written by: Filip Gromovic Reviewed by: Nashon Khamala

 | Withdrawal | 24 hours to 7 days typical | Instant at cage |

 The RTP gap is the item most players underestimate.
-Online slots are required by PGCB to disclose RTP and typically run 94–97%.
+Online PA casinos are required by PGCB to disclose RTP and typically run 94–97%.
 Land-based slot floors in PA are not subject to the same disclosure requirement, and the average floor machine runs 88–91% depending on denomination — machines at higher denominations pay better, machines in high-traffic aisles pay worse.
 Over a full year of play, a 5-point RTP difference on $10,000 of turnover is $500 in expected value.
 If pure math is your priority, online wins.
 If the social experience is why you play, the floor wins regardless of math.

 Because every Pennsylvania casino app must be tied to a brick-and-mortar license, knowing which retail property sits behind each online brand is useful — it tells you where you can cage-out winnings, which loyalty programs cross channels, and which operators have the deepest local roots.
+Multiple PA online casinos can share a single land-based license through the skin system.

 | Land-Based Casino | Location | Online Brands |